Unconfounded Propensity Estimation for Unbiased Ranking: Introduction

 \section{Introduction}

 Unbiased Learning to Rank (ULTR), leveraging implicit user feedback for optimizing learning-to-rank systems, has been extensively studied in information retrieval~\cite{DBLP:conf/kdd/Joachims02}.
 Usually, directly optimizing ranking models with click data will suffer from the intrinsic noise and bias in user interaction.
-In particular, the position bias~\cite{DBLP:conf/wsdm/CraswellZTR08} that occurs because users are more likely to examine documents at higher ranks is known to distort ranking optimization if not handled properly~\cite{DBLP:conf/sigir/JoachimsGPHG05, DBLP:journals/tois/JoachimsGPHRG07}.~\footnote{Position bias is formally modeled by assuming the examination only depends on the position.} Among existing solutions, ULTR algorithms that jointly estimate click bias and construct unbiased ranking models, namely the AutoULTR algorithms, have drawn a lot of attention~\cite{DBLP:conf/wsdm/WangGBMN18, DBLP:conf/sigir/AiBLGC18, DBLP:conf/www/HuWPL19}.
+In particular, the position bias~\cite{DBLP:conf/wsdm/CraswellZTR08} that occurs because users are more likely to examine documents at higher ranks is known to distort ranking optimization if not handled properly~\cite{DBLP:conf/sigir/JoachimsGPHG05, DBLP:journals/tois/JoachimsGPHRG07}.
+Among existing solutions, ULTR algorithms that jointly estimate click bias and construct unbiased ranking models, namely the AutoULTR algorithms, have drawn a lot of attention~\cite{DBLP:conf/wsdm/WangGBMN18, DBLP:conf/sigir/AiBLGC18, DBLP:conf/www/HuWPL19}.
 Because they do not need to conduct separate user studies or online experiments to estimate user bias (\ie the propensity models), and can be deployed on existing systems without hurting user experiences.

 Despite the theoretical soundness, their effectiveness is usually justified under a weak logging policy, where the ranking model can barely rank documents correctly according to their relevance to the query.
 However, when the logging policy is strong, especially an industry-deployed ranking policy, the reported effectiveness cannot be reproduced.
-Since relevant documents are more likely to be presented on top positions under a strong logging policy, the observed click-through rates on top positions would be higher than weak logging policy, \ie users click more on the top positions.
+Since relevant documents are more likely to be presented on top positions under a strong logging policy, the observed click-through rates on top positions would be greater than those of weak logging policy, \ie users click more on the top positions.
 Therefore, the estimated propensity on top positions would be larger than actual values, which we refer to as \textit{propensity overestimation} problem~(Detailed empirical results and analysis in Section~\ref{sec:upe:motivation}).
 Since industrial LTR systems will be updated dynamically, implicit feedback will only be valuable when the propensity overestimation is addressed.

 In this paper, we investigate propensity overestimation in ULTR through the lens of causality.
 By analyzing the causal relations in ULTR, we identify the confounder, \ie query-document relevance, and derive the propensity's compositions in existing ULTR methods: (1) the causal effect between the position and examination, \ie the desired propensity; and (2) the confounding effect caused by the relevance, \ie the overestimated part.
 To eliminate the confounding effect, a straightforward solution is to adopt backdoor adjustment~\cite{pearl2000models}, which, in ULTR, means building a propensity model that takes both the position and relevance into account.
 However, optimizing this propensity model is non-trivial because separating ranking and propensity models in AutoULTR algorithms is infeasible when they share a common input~(\ie query-document features) and target~(\ie user clicks)~\cite{DBLP:conf/cikm/YangFLWA20}.